rheeger/spark-stacker/packages/shared/docs/prd.md

 - Execution time must be optimized to avoid slippage
 - System should handle network interruptions gracefully
 - Security measures must be in place for API keys and private keys
-- Backtesting and paper trading environments must accurately simulate real conditions
+- Production testing must use minimal capital to limit risk

 ## Testing Infrastructure

 ### Real Market Data Integration

-- System must support real market data in test environments
+- System must support real market data from production exchanges
 - Automatic caching system for exchange data to prevent redundant API calls
 - Synthetic data generation as fallback when real data is unavailable
 - Visual analysis tools for signal and position inspection